Personal alarm buying guide

 - contact lists – used to make calls, send emergency notifications and store contact details in case of emergency

-While watches usually provide the same features and functionality as a pendant, they can be more difficult for some people to use.
+- While watches usually provide the same features and functionality as a pendant, they can be more difficult for some people to use.

-The type of personal alarm you need will depend on the needs of the person in your care.
+What's the best personal alarm for the elderly?The type of personal alarm you need will depend on the needs of the person in your care.

 If the person in your care has: